arnodelorme/wp15/docs/workflow.md

     ./mergeparticipant.sif participant-* participant-merged

-At this level we can and therefore should implement a test.
-One option is to run the particpant-level analysis on all subjects together and check that results are consistent with the merged results.
+At this level we can implement a test.
+One option for that is to run the particpant-level analysis on all subjects together and check that results are consistent with the merged results.

     ./pipeline.sif input participant-all participant